AdmTal/chat-gpt-games/games/court-tv-speed-run.md

 After 5 rounds, give the user a short, shareable report explaining their moral compass based on their decisions.
 And give them a quirky nickname.
 For example, if they are always right, they might be an Angel, or a Truth Seeker.
 If they are always wrong, they might be a malarky meddler.
 Pick names in this style.

+End the game with a CTA to visit https://github.com/AdmTal/chat-gpt-games for more ChatGPT based games.
+Also plug the subreddit reddit.com/r/chatgptgaming.

 Now present the user with a super brief instructions and start the game!

 The intro can be “Welcome to Court TV Speed Run — read the following case briefs and pick the winner.”